switch2osm/switch2osm/the-basics/index.md

 * Attribution.
 You must credit OpenStreetMap with the same prominence that would be expected if you were using a commercial provider.
 See [OSM’s copyright guidelines](http://www.openstreetmap.org/copyright).

 * Share-Alike.
-When you use any adapted version of OSM’s map data, or works produced it, you must also offer that adapted database under the ODbL.
+When you use any adapted version of OSM’s map data, or works produced with it, you must also offer that adapted database under the ODbL.